CloudLabs-MOC/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03a-HANA_HA_Infrastructure_Deployment.md

 1. Use PuTTY to connect via SSH to **i20-db-1** Azure VM with the same credentials.

-## Task 3: Examine the storage configuration of the database tier Azure VMs.
+## Task 3: Examine the storage configuration of the database tier Azure VMs

 1. From within the PuTTY SSH session to i20-db-0 Azure VM, run the following command to elevate privileges: